Book Clubs and Groups

 Bethesda Book Group

 The Bethesda Book Group for adults meets on the first Thursday of each month at 6:30 p.m.
 New members are always welcome.
-Check out our calendar for events.
+Visit our calendar for events.

 Tuesday Morning Book Club

 New members are always welcome to join our lively, informal discussions.
 The club, a joint venture of the Library and FiftyForward College Grove, is open to adults of all ages.
 We meet on the third Tuesday of the month at 9 a.m.
-Check out our calendar for events.
+Visit our calendar for events.

 Avid Readers Book Group